loning/the-math/docs/psi-collapse-zfc/chapter-04-collapse-genesis-empty-set.md

 \text{collapse} &\rightarrow \emptyset
 \end{aligned}$$

-The empty set is the scar left by this process—the mark of consciousness's first encounter with its own limits.
+The empty set is the scar left by this process—the mark of observer's first encounter with its own limits.

 ## 4.4 Properties of the Primordial Void